MoneroKon/website/policy.md

 All life forms, regardless of their age, gender or upbringing are welcomed at MoneroKon.

 We are dedicated to providing a safe and comfortable experience for everybody attending our events, regardless of age, gender, sexual orientation, race, physical appearance or disability.
-We do not tolerate harassment of participants of the Konferenco in any form.
+We do not tolerate harassment of participants in any form.
 We don't tolerate life forms who refuse to share this openness towards others.

 The MoneroKon will always be a place where people can enjoy technology and culture, no matter what their background is.
 To keep it that way: If someone is misbehaving and you want support, let a MoneroKon volunteer know, they will be glad to help.
-Have the courage to ask us!

 ### Photo Policy